vmenger/deduce/docs/source/tutorial.md

 ### Changing `config.json`

-A default `config.json` file is packaged with `deduce` ([source on GitHub](todo-link)).
+A default `config.json` ([source on GitHub](https://github.com/vmenger/deduce/blob/main/config.json)) file is packaged with `deduce`.
 Among with some basic settings, it defines all annotators (also listed above).
 It's possible to add, modify or delete annotators here (e.g. changing regular expressions).
 After modifying `config.json`, you should save the modified `.json` and pass the path as argument when initializing `Deduce`:

 ```python
 from deduce import Deduce